THS-International/website/src/markdown-pages/faq.md

         title: My register button doesn't work!
 What do I do?
   - category: Event Sign Up
     questions:
-      - description: It has been to our new students!
+      - description: It will be soon!
+We are in the process of fixing some small details.
         title: 'When will the event calendar be released? '
-      - description: >-
+      - description: They will open up soon!
-          Event sign ups are open!
-Keep in mind that registration for the events will close ~2 days before the event starts.
         title: When will I be able to sign up for events?
       - description: >-
-          We recommend to check the sign up page frequently since some students will unregister themselves from some events.
+          We recommend checking the sign up page frequently since some students will unregister themselves from some events.
 As soon as someone unregisters, their spot becomes open in the system.
 Out of experience the closer it comes to the event the more people change their activity